Ashok-Sandhyala/Ashok-Sandhyala/README.md

-Passionate about Web3, currently focused on developing an NFT marketplace within the Hedera Hashgraph ecosystem.
-I write smart contracts using Solidity on Ethereum and deploy them to both mainnet and testnet environments.
-With experience in various NFT marketplaces and DeFi projects, I am enthusiastic about collaborative work, a quick learner, and highly self-motivated.
-My strong problem-solving skills enable me to break down complex issues and find effective solutions.
-I am quick to learn new skills, adapt to changing environments, and possess excellent interpersonal communication skills, along with the ability to manage multiple responsibilities efficiently.
+Passionate about Web3, with a current focus on developing an NFT marketplace within the Hedera Hashgraph ecosystem.
+Skilled in designing, building, and auditing smart contracts using the Solidity programming language.
+Proficient in Hedera, Ethereum, Polygon, and other EVM-compatible protocols, with familiarity with Hyperledger and Solana.

+I have extensive expertise in DeFi and NFT marketplaces, encompassing wallets, tokenization, tokenomics, NFTs, cryptocurrencies, and more.
+I am experienced in writing test cases for smart contracts and adept at transforming ideas into fully realized projects.
+I excel in end-to-end project execution, covering frontend, backend, blockchain, cloud integration, deployment, error handling, system design, architecture, documentation, and streamlining entire projects.

+Capable of breaking down milestones, tasks, and subtasks, aligning resources and tech stacks, providing accurate timelines, and monitoring progress from initiation to deployment and post-deployment.
+Additionally, skilled in building and leading blockchain teams from the ground up to deliver customized blockchain solutions tailored to specific needs.
 - 📫 How to reach me ...ashokgf16@gmail.com

 <!---